 I am embarrassed to admit that I could have been thin years ago—if I’d done my own research.
-Instead I blindly believed what I had once read—that this is a dangerous way to lose weight because no one can live on 500 calories a day.
-True, the doctor clarified, but we’re not talking about low calories here, it’s low intake.
-When HCG is present the body gets all the extra calories it needs from fat stores, just as it does in every other diet on the planet.
+Instead I blindly believed what I had read—that this is a dangerous way to lose weight because no one can live on 500 calories a day.
+True, the doctor clarified, but we’re not talking about a low calorie diet here, it’s a low intake program.
+HCG merely helps the body access its fat stores.
+You get all the extra calories you need that way.

-I gave an internal cheer.
+When I heard that, I nearly cheered out loud.
 Woo-hoo!
-If I’m not hungry, I can do this!
+If I’m not hungry and see results, I can do this!

 Our weight loss results

-Boosted by the information he gave us, we were convinced.
+Boosted by the information he gave us, we were convinced it was worth a try.
 Once our doctor recorded all our baseline measurements (bone density, fat, muscle, etc.) with a machine, we left his office with the booklet outlining the protocol and the homeopathic medication we’d be taking for the next 40 days.

-As required, we weighed daily.
-Over the next 40 days I lost an average of 0.4 pounds/day and Dan lost twice that.
+As required, we weighed ourselves daily.
+Over the next 40 days, I lost an average of 0.4 pounds/day and Dan lost twice that.
 (Unfair how men always lose so much faster!)
-Who cares, I was excited: 18.2 pounds lighter in just 40 days!
+But who cares?
+I was excited: 18.2 pounds lighter in just 40 days!

 Here we go, again

-By March 2014 I was back where I started and Dan was at least 30 pounds heavier as well.
+Take it from us: It's hard to lose weight when you're traveling all over the globe.
+(You have to try the local foods, right?)
+By March 2014, I was back where I started and Dan was at least 30 pounds heavier as well.
 We agreed that it was time to get serious about keeping the weight off.

-As I researched the protocol further I discovered something important: Dr. Simeons was incorrect: It is actually possible to stay on the protocol for more than 40 days without developing a resistance to HCG.
-(I guess it stands to reason: Pregnant women have HCG in their bodies the whole time, right?)
-We also learned how to monitor our weights afterward so the fat doesn't return in apocalyptic proportions.
+As I researched the protocol further, I discovered something important.
+Dr. Simeons was incorrect: It is actually possible to stay on the protocol for more than 40 days without developing a resistance to HCG.
+(I guess it stands to reason: Pregnant women have HCG in their bodies the whole time, don't they?)
+We also learned how to correctly monitor our weights afterward so the fat doesn't return in apocalyptic proportions.

 We devoted ourselves to stay on the protocol for as long as it takes.
 And that’s how we’ve finally reached our weight loss goals.

-2014 saw us do three rounds of HCG and I am thrilled with the results.
-Between us, we have lost close to 170 pounds and are maintaining that loss.
-At 120 pounds lighter Dan jokes that he almost lost his wife!
+The following year saw us do three rounds of HCG and we were thrilled with the results.
+Between us, we lost close to 170 pounds and haven't regained it since.
+At 120 pounds lighter, Dan jokes that he almost lost his wife!

 The hidden benefit no one talks about

 Remember that I mentioned daily weigh-ins?
-The goal is to stay within two pounds of your weight (from the day you took the last dose) every day for the rest of your life.
+The goal is to stay within two pounds of your last dose weight every day for the rest of your life.
 (There are ways to correct it, but that’s beyond this article.)
-As you enter the maintenance phase of the diet (there are four phases), you will reintroduce one food every day and monitor how your body responds on the scale the following day.
+As you enter the final, maintenance phase of the diet, you will reintroduce one food every day or two and monitor how your body responds on the scale the following day.

 It’s all about awareness and empowerment, and that’s where this program shines.

-- Going without sugar retrained our taste buds.
-Things that used to taste yummy taste way too sweet now.
+- Going without sugar has retrained our taste buds.
+Things that once tasted yummy now taste way too sweet.